sophieM03/git-workshop/README.md

 git commit
 ```

-2. In the first line, resume your work by beginning with an action verb:
+2. The command above let you write the commit message, resume your work by
+   beginning with an action verb, like this:

 - Add a login banner on the home page
 - Integrate the project detail page